-- D.3.15.1 In general a warning treatment should be applied in a perpendicular direction, which is at 90 degrees, to the line of approach or to the target object.
-In addition, a warning treatment should be set back 300 mm from the hazard or target object. - D.3.15.2 A directional treatment is usually applied along the center line of the indicated path of travel and must provide a minimum clear width on either side of at least 800 mm in which there is no obstacle or obstruction.
+- D.3.15.1 In general, a warning treatment should be applied in a perpendicular direction, which is at 90 degrees, to the line of approach or to the target object.
+In addition, a warning treatment should be set back 300 mm from the hazard or target object. - D.3.15.2 A directional treatment is usually applied along the centre line of the indicated path of travel and must provide a minimum dimension of 450 mm from the edge of the accessible route, corridor or path.